|

 It appears that Dukes of Hazzard may have been the

-According to the programmer he and his group were stationed
+territoriality.
+According to the programmer he and his group

-in New York, while the bulk of Atari's programming staff was
+were stationed in New York, while the bulk of Atari's programming

-didn't give the New York group much help or guidance and they were
+group didn't give the New York group much help or guidance and

-sort of forced to wing it.
-To its credit, Dukes of Hazzard
+they were sort of forced to wing it.
+To its credit, Dukes of

-is a game that shows a lot of promise and for an unfinished
+Hazzard is a game that shows a lot of promise and for an

-prototype it's not too bad (bugs and all).
-From the looks of
+unfinished prototype it's not too bad (bugs and all).
+Dukes

 a Dukes of Hazzard game.
 Atari had previously attempted to

-the stand alone unit) into a Dukes of Hazzard type game.
+Cycle (based on the stand alone unit) into a Dukes of

-this version was not ready for release and need a bit of tweaking
+not ready for release and needs a lot of tweaking to make it

 Cart Text |